ryukaishen/ai-berekley-hackathon-26-practice-Homesense-100vibecode/app/README.md

 The decline that leads to readmission doesn't happen overnight.
 It builds over days: activity drops, sleep patterns change, heart rate variability decreases.
-A family member might sense something is wrong, but they have no data — no specific, concrete signal to point to when a stubborn elderly parent refuses to go to the doctor.
+A family member might sense something is wrong, but they have no data, for exampple no specific, concrete signal to point to when a stubborn elderly parent refuses to go to the doctor.

 **This app gives families that signal before the 11pm ER call.**